 We did a quick google search again and found some photographers that we really liked in the islands.
 None of the photographers we emailed had any same-sex weddings in their gallery.
 So, here we went again.
 I pretty much felt like we were cold emailing, HA.
 Our email was very similar to the one above, except we made sure to ask if they had ever worked with a same-sex couple.
 We emailed away and heard back from several.
 One photographer made sure to include that love is love and she’d be happy to capture our story.
 We felt super connected and ended up going with her!
 All of the photographers that emailed us back hadn’t worked with a same-sex couple.
 But I feel like now it is becoming MUCH more common.
 To think that only 2 years ago this was a different story!

-This was kind of a no brainer for us.
+This was kind of a no-brainer for us.
 Because we were not local to our destination, we felt like we had to have someone who was there.
 Someone who could help organize all the vendors and make sure everyone was on the same page.
 We Facebook messaged several, then called, then set up calls.
-And literally two never called us.
-But finally we heard back from one and she was SUPER nice.
-She even said that we could send her packages (decor and such) and she would store it in a climate safe location.
+And literally, two never called us.
+But finally, we heard back from one and she was SUPER nice.
+She even said that we could send her packages (decor and such) and she would store them in a climate-safe location.
 This was a huge help as we sent over probably 4 boxes.
 She arranged the whole day for us and helped make sure the ceremony ran smoothly.
 She set us up with a DJ, caterers, and a same-sex friendly officiant.
 We had zero clue on officiants for us so this was a huge weight off of our shoulders.
 If you have learned anything from this post, BOOK A PLANNER.
 Our planner had actually worked with another same-sex couple so this was super helpful!

 So there you have it!
 We will continue all of the logistics (like who walks down the aisle first, how to choose your attire, etc) for another day!

 Do you have any tips to add to our above post?
 We’d love to hear them!